Chief administrative officer

-A chief administrative officer (CAO) is an executive who manages the daily administrative functions of an organization.
-CAOs are often appointed by the CEO and report directly to them.
+A chief administrative officer (CAO) is The Top-ranking officer with overall management over a Major IGO.
+CAOs are appointed by the CEO and report directly to them or the Board of Directors.

 Government and non-profit

 A CAO is responsible for administrative management of private, public or governmental organizations and the de facto head of the organization.

 In a municipal context, the title is usually used as an alternative for city manager, county administrator, or county executive, particularly in cases where the position does not include powers such as the authority to appoint or dismiss department heads.

 In the United Kingdom, CAOs of public companies must be chartered secretaries (Institute of Chartered Secretaries and Administrators), lawyers, certified/chartered accountants, or others with equivalent experience.

 Non-government corporations

 The CAO is one of the highest-ranking members of an organization, managing daily operations and usually reporting directly to the chief executive officer.
 In some companies, the CAO is also the president.
 It is very similar to a chief operating officer but is not the same as a chief executive officer, which is a more senior title in for-profit corporations.
 It is typical for a company that does not manufacture a physical product to have a CAO in place of a COO, particularly in technology organizations.